Institute of Contemporary Art, Los Angeles: Programs

 As SMMoA, the museum offered a full-range of free public programs including lectures and panel discussions, and award-winning education programs for K-12 children.
-One of the museum’s most immersive outreach programs was Park Studio, a free and intensive weeklong art workshop series that coincides with academic spring breaks at SMMUSD and LAUSD public schools.
-Wall Works was SMMoA’s award-winning education program that links K-12 students directly with renowned contemporary artists.
+One of the museum's most immersive outreach programs was Park Studio, a free and intensive weeklong art workshop series that coincides with academic spring breaks at SMMUSD and LAUSD public schools.
+Wall Works was SMMoA's award-winning education program that links K-12 students directly with renowned contemporary artists.
 Wall Works projects were carried out in the classroom, and culminate with a public exhibition of student work at Bergamot Station Arts Center.
 Artists who have participated in Park Studio and Wall Works include Olga Koumoundouros, Elias Sime, Peter Shire, Karen Kimmel, and Laurel Broughton.

-SMMoA’s A Collection of Ideas… was a public program and lecture series with innovative thinkers from all disciplines.
-Past A Collection of Ideas... events include a discussion around Mike Kelley’s final project, the Mobile Homestead (2013), and Crossfader: Listening Like a Sonidero, a hybrid musical-lecture with Josh Kun and Mexican DJ and producer Toy Selectah (2013).
+SMMoA's A Collection of Ideas… was a public program and lecture series with innovative thinkers from all disciplines.
+Past A Collection of Ideas... events include a discussion around Mike Kelley's final project, the Mobile Homestead (2013), and Crossfader: Listening Like a Sonidero, a hybrid musical-lecture with Josh Kun and Mexican DJ and producer Toy Selectah (2013).

 SMMoA's Cause for Creativity workshops:

-SMMoA’s Cause for Creativity (C4C) combined art, social action, and community partnerships to enhance the life of the mind and spirit.
+SMMoA's Cause for Creativity (C4C) combined art, social action, and community partnerships to enhance the life of the mind and spirit.
 "Make art and make a difference" was the motto of this innovative program designed for participants of all ages.
-Workshops have been taught by The Echo Park Film Center, BROODWORK, and Cirque du Soleil’s OVO.
+Workshops have been taught by The Echo Park Film Center, BROODWORK, and Cirque du Soleil's OVO.

+As ICA LA, the museum launched its Agency of Assets program in 2016, offering youth development opportunities for high school teens through paid internships in the arts and culture sector.

 Management

-Thomas Rhoads was the museum’s first executive director.
+Thomas Rhoads was the museum's first executive director.
 In 2000, former director of the Moore College of Art and Design galleries, Elsa Longhauser, was named executive director.
 Longhauser announced that she would step down from her role as executive director in mid-2019.
 In July 2019, Anne Ellegood, former senior curator at the Hammer Museum was named the museum's new executive director.

 Amanda Sroka is the current senior curator for the ICA LA.
-Asuka Hisa is the current curator of education and programs.
 Previous staff curators include Lisa Melandri, current executive director of the Contemporary Art Museum St. Louis, Jeffrey Uslip, and Jamillah James.